Hunter-Thompson/smallcase-assignment/README.md

 - Create a bash script which automates everything above.
 - Gitlab Runner configuration.
 - Add comments in code and extra documentation in README on how I went about things.
-- Integrate AWS ALB for Kubernetes, so that we can create the ALB directly from the yaml file.